 3. The Famous Devil’s Pool

 Can you even say you have been to Victoria Falls if you haven’t defied the laws of nature and survived?
 With a drop of over 100 metres into the misty water below – this isn’t for the fainted-hearted.
-Devil’s Pool is a once in a lifetime Victoria Falls adventure activity that I missed for the worst reason.
+Swimming at Victoria Falls Devil’s Pool is a once in a lifetime adventure activity that I missed for the worst reason.
 I didn’t think I would need to book in advance during peak season.
 Rookie mistake I know.
 But it just means that I have an excuse to go back one day!

 Top Tip: Don’t be like Lauren.
 Book your splash in the Devil’s Pool well in advance.
 Otherwise, you’ll be one of the suckers *cough me cough* standing in Victoria Falls National Park glaring at everyone waving back at you from across the falls.